 - Client loyalty checklist

-Don’t forget: new data protection laws called GDPR came into force in 2018.
-Under the new rules you cannot assume that it’s OK to send out marketing messages (including appointment reminders and follow-up emails) to your clients.
+Don’t forget: GDPR means you cannot assume that it’s OK to send out marketing messages (including appointment reminders and follow-up emails) to your clients.
 They have to give their prior permission, and you must keep a record of when and how they gave permission.
 Find out more.

-Sally Salon Services’ 2017 Beautiful Britain Report found that:
+Sally Salon Services’ Beautiful Britain Report (pre-pandemic) found that:

 • Women now spend £994 on an average annual basket of treatments, up 13% (£118) from last year.